Salford beat Saints to finish on a high

 However, Salford looked keen to make an impact in front of their fans for the last time, and there was a welcome double for Ken Sio as part of that, with him taking out the top tryscorers award with 19.

-While the loss is a disappointment for Kristian Woolf and Saints, they have a week to regroup and refresh before discovering their opponents in the Super League semi-finals - with the aims of a third straight title still available.
+While the loss is a disappointment for Kristian Woolf and Saints, they have a week to regroup and refresh before discovering their opponents in the Super League semi-finals - with the aim of a third straight title still available.

 Salford: Escare; Sio, Costello, Sarginson, Williams; Lolohea, Atkin; Ormondroyd, Ackers, Johnson, Roberts, Robson, Taylor.Interchanges: Ikahihifo, Burke, Aspey, Inu.